Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 **The service layer contains four components:**

-- The <kbd>Grant Service</kbd> component is responsible for managing the storage of grant permissions.
+- The <kbd>Grant Service</kbd> component is responsible for managing the storage of all data necessary to handle grant permissions.
     - Exposed functionalities:
         - create grant requests, approve grant requests, retrieve grants, and revoke grants;
         - create, retrieve, update, and delete data types;